 Co-sourced IT Support Guide: The top 5 benefits

 IT services, support and security are critical functions for the majority of businesses, and when it comes to deciding the approach your business should take you want to make sure you are getting the best.
-One of the many challenges can be striking a balance between cost and
+One of the many challenges can be striking a balance between cost and service.

 Outsourced IT support and internal IT teams both have their pros and cons, but there is a third option available to businesses and that is co-sourced IT support.
 Co-sourcing is a flexible approach which allows you to supplement your internal IT department with external resources, which can alleviate the team’s workload and simultaneously provide you with additional resources, experience and skills.

-How does co-sourced IT support work?
+What is co-sourced IT support and how does it work?

 The activities you will co-source will largely depend on your business.
 Some common co-sourcing scenarios include:

-- Providing help desk support
+- Providing helpdesk support

 - Extending your support hours to provide 24×7 coverage